hatfieldlibrary/tagger/README.md

 The Express service runs on the port configured in `config/environment.js` (3000).
 A browser window is opened on start and the watch service restarts as needed when files are updated.

 The Tagger application uses Jade templates.

-Unfortunately, updating the browser window automatically with file edits doesn't appear possible without additional work.
+Unfortunately, the grunt watch task doesn't update the browser window automatically with file edits.
+This might be possible with additional work.
-My attempt to use livereload with the Jade templates ran into a problem with conditional logic in the templates.
+My attempt to use livereload with the Jade templates ran into a problem with the conditional logic in the templates.
 So, when coding you'll need to manually refresh the browser.

 To start development mode: